uqlibrary/technology-training/Python/revamp/2-data_processing/data_processing.md

 ### Next session

 Thanks for completing this introductory session to Python!
-You’re now ready for our next session, [Introductory visualisation](https://github.com/uqlibrary/technology-training/blob/master/Python/seaborn_intro/seaborn_intro.md), which looks at using the **seaborn** package for making visualisations.
+You’re now ready for our next session, [introductory visualisation](https://github.com/uqlibrary/technology-training/blob/master/Python/seaborn_intro/seaborn_intro.md), which looks at using the **seaborn** package for making visualisations.